razorpay/i18nify/packages/i18nify-js/README.md

 ### Module 03: Geo Module 🌍

-Dive into the digital atlas with the Geo Module 🌍, your go-to source for fetching flag emojis 🏁 and images from around the globe 🌐.
-Whether you're jazzing up your app with patriotic flair 🎉 or feeding your curiosity about different countries 🤔, this module is your magic carpet ride 🧞‍♂️.
-Featuring two fantastic functions ✨, it's never been easier to bring a world of flags 🚩 right into your app.
-Let's unpack these global treasures 🌟:
+Dive into the digital atlas with the Geo Module 🌍, your ultimate toolkit for adding flag emojis 🏁 and images from around the globe 🌐 to your app.
+Whether you're infusing your projects with a touch of national pride 🎉 or satisfying your curiosity about different countries 🤔, this module is like a magic carpet ride 🧞‍♂️.
+With two amazing functions at your disposal ✨, incorporating a world of flags 🚩 into your app has never been easier.
+Let's explore these global gems 🌟:

-Powered by the open-source service [FlagCDN](https://flagcdn.com/) 🚀, the Geo Module lets you access high-quality flag images for every country, streamlining the way you showcase flags 🚩.
-A huge thanks to FlagCDN for its invaluable contribution to the digital world, making it simpler for everyone to connect with cultures and countries globally 🌏.
+The Geo Module is designed to enrich your applications by providing easy access to high-quality flag images and emojis for every country.

+Source for flag images: [FlagCDN](https://flagcdn.com/).

 #### getFlagOfCountry(countryCode) 🏁

-Unlock global flags with a country code using FlagCDN! 🌍✈️ This function is your digital passport 🛂, fetching flag URLs from FlagCDN for every corner of the globe 🌐.
-Ideal for infusing your app with an international vibe.
-Encounter an unrecognized code?
-No worries, an error alert 🚨 ensures you stay on track.
-Consider this your flag concierge via FlagCDN 🏳️‍🌈🔍, enhancing your app's global appeal and celebrating our world's diversity.
-Dive into a visually connected world with FlagCDN at your side! 🌟💡
+Fetch flag URLs for any country code 🌍✈️, enhancing your app's international appeal 🌐 and celebrating global diversity 🏳️‍🌈.

 ##### Examples